Tex Thompson: Publishing history

 In the series All-Star Squadron (1981-1987), writer Roy Thomas retroactively made it official DC canon that during World War II the company's Golden Age heroes (as well as new characters and Golden Age heroes from other companies DC later acquired) were drafted under "Article X" to serve together in a special war-time organization.
 The series revealed Mr. America served with this organization, the All-Star Squadron, while he still operated in the US.
 This allowed DC Comics to retroactively establish several meetings and team-ups between Tex and other DC heroes.
 Tex is first seen with the Squadron in All-Star Squadron #31, when he arrives with many other heroes for the group's first full roster general meeting at the site of the New York World's Fair.
 He only makes brief cameos during this issue and a few later ones.
 In issue #27 of the spin-off series Young All-Stars, it is said Tex's special training to become Americommando involved becoming an expert in different martial arts, such as jujutsu.
 The same issue features Tex bidding goodbye to several Squadron colleagues before leaving for Europe, indicating he formed genuine friendships with several of them in off-panel scenes.

 In an Action Comics storyline in 1989, the Hero Hotline was introduced as a commercial service operating in the modern-day.
 This service was managed by a mysterious character called "Coordinator" who supplied "substitute heroes" for those who called the hotline.
 This was followed by the 6-issue 1989 series Hero Hotline.
 Writer Bob Rozakis later revealed he intended the Coordinator to be Tex Thomson, still alive decades after World War II, but this was never confirmed in-story.

 Still considered a relatively obscure character, Tex gained great attention in 1993 in the popular mini-series The Golden Age which features an alternate history of how DC's Golden Age era heroes experienced the years following the end of World War II.
 Tex is a major character in the story, praised as a hero who killed Hitler but eventually revealed to be one of the secret villains of the mini-series.
-In this story, writer James Robinson spelled his name as "Thompson" instead of "Tomson".
-Robinson is known for occasionally misspelling or altering certain character names in his stories (in his 1990s Starman series, Robinson had instances where he referred to superhero Jay Garrick as Jay Garrett and Dinah Lance as Diana Lance.
+In this story, writer James Robinson spelled his name as "Thompson" instead of "Thomson".
+Robinson is known for occasionally misspelling or altering certain character names in his stories (for example, in his 1990s Starman series, Robinson had instances where he referred to superhero Jay Garrick as Jay Garrett and Dinah Lance as Diana Lance).
 As most modern storytellers knew about Tex primarily from The Golden Age mini-series rather than from his original, obscure stories, the new spelling became the norm in all subsequent DC Comics stories.